 How does that affect the market?

-For starters, the definition of affordable housing was set for an area of 60 meter square and a ticket price of 45 lacs.
-This bracket is too fluid for most major Indian cities – it might work for Kolkata or the outskirts of Hyderabad, but when it comes to places like Mumbai, Bangalore, and Delhi, the price bracket for even affordable housing should be set higher.
+The definition of affordable housing was set for an area of the 60-meter square and a ticket price of 45 lacs.
+This bracket is too fluid for most major Indian cities – it might work for Kolkata or the outskirts of Hyderabad, but when it comes to places like Mumbai, Bangalore, and Delhi, the price range should be set higher.

-It is this lack of regional specifics in definition that are leaving home-buying customers confused about their investments.
+It is this lack of regional specifics in a definition that is leaving home-buying customers confused about their investments.

-- There is a steady increase in the house rent industry of metropolitan cities because millennials are not looking for long term commitment.
-A change in job could mean a change in location in this globalized world, and this attitude is becoming a major impediment for the home-buying industry.
+- There is a steady increase in the house rent industry of metropolitan cities.
+Millennials are not looking for a long-term commitment.
+A job change often comes with location change and buying a house doesn’t seem smart for them.

-- Unsold inventory in most cities is a result of the wrong product category – they are not what the market is looking for, whether it is a matter of total area or the price tag at which it comes.
+- Unsold inventory in most cities is a result of the wrong product category; they are not the current market demand.
+Often, these properties do not offer the right price tag or area.

 - Demand for new housing is there among urban families but they are not getting the right kind of reassuring experience to actually pursue an investment like home buying.

-How a dedicated real estate loyalty program can help?
+How a dedicated real estate customer loyalty program can help?

 The immediate change that is necessary to go toe-to-toe with these emerging real estate trends is a better customer experience.

 In fact, referral programs also allow existing buyers and customers to build their community with people they are close to and benefit from it.
-A comprehensive loyalty program will reinstate the community values that are likely to disappear in this fast paced world.
-This solution does not just work for developers but also for the society as a whole.
+A comprehensive loyalty program will reinstate the community values that are likely to disappear in this fast-paced world.
+Truly, this solution does not just work for developers but also for society as a whole.

 To know more about how to engage the right way with your customers, visit Loyalie now.